-19IITP37: Practical - IV: Java Programming Lab
+Semester 19IINFP36: Practical - IV: Java Programming Lab L Т Р С III 0 0 4 2

-- LO1.
-To teach the basics of JAVA programs and its execution. - LO2.
-To teach the differences between C++ and Java programming. - LO3.
-To educate learn concepts like packages, applets and interfaces. - LO4.
-To understand the life cycle of the applets and its functionality. - LO5.
-To develop java programs using interfaces.
+LO1 To teach the basics of JAVA programs and its execution.
+LO2 To teach the differences between C++ and Java programming.
+LO3 To educate learn concepts like packages, applets and interfaces.
+LO4 To understand the life cycle of the applets and its functionality.